k8s-meetup-novice/code-of-conduct/index.md

 ---

-Kubernetes Meetup Tokyo (hereafter referred to as the meetup) is a study event and community for users of Kubernetes and Kubernetes related software to exchange information and ideas.
+Kubernetes Meetup Novice (hereafter referred to as the meetup) is a study event and community for users of Kubernetes and Kubernetes related software to exchange information and ideas.
 Through the meetup, it is our goal to provide a space where Kubernetes users can meet with each other, exchange information and